-County staff conducted a focus group meeting with organizations that provide housing services for immigrants, refugees, asylees, and asylum seekers in Sacramento County.
-When asked about the national origin of these populations, attendees responded that they assisted populations from Afghanistan, Turkey, Russia, Ukraine, countries in Africa such as Cameroon, and several other countries.
+County staff conducted a focus group meeting with organizations that provide housing services for immigrant and refugee populations in Sacramento County.
+When asked about the refugee and immigrants' national origin, attendees responded that they assisted populations from Afghanistan, Turkey, Russia, Ukraine, countries in Africa such as Cameroon, and several other countries.
 Attendees shared that the languages spoken by the communities that they serve vary widely but include Pashto, Dari, Farsi, Russian, Ukrainian, Arabic, and Spanish.
-When asked about where these populations are generally located in the County, attendees responded that they place people in proximity to family members and wherever housing is both available and affordable.
-Attendees indicated that they found housing for these populations in communities such as North Highlands, South Sacramento, Carmichael and Arden Arcade.
+When asked about where refugees and immigrants are generally located in the County, attendees responded that they place people in proximity to family members and wherever housing is both available and affordable.
+Attendees indicated that they found housing for refugees and immigrants in communities such as North Highlands, South Sacramento, Carmichael and Arden Arcade.

-When asked about the housing barriers that immigrants, refugees, asylees, and asylum seekers face in the County, attendees responded that rental requirements, a lack of units with three or more bedrooms for large families, a lack of naturally occurring affordable housing, and a lack of language accessibility all serve as the primary barriers.
-These populations may not meet upfront rental requirements including social security numbers, credit history, income, or security deposits.
-For asylum seekers, it can take over a year to attain a work permit, which is necessary in order to show sufficient income to housing providers.
+When asked about the housing barriers that immigrants and refugees face in the County, attendees responded that rental requirements, a lack of units with three or more bedrooms for large families, a lack of naturally occurring affordable housing, and a lack of language accessibility all serve as the primary barriers.
+In particular, refugees do not meet upfront rental requirements including social security numbers, credit history, income, or security deposits.
+In some cases, it can take over a year to attain a work permit, which is necessary in order to show sufficient income to housing providers.
 Some housing providers also require prospective tenants to have incomes of three times the rent or more.
 The Regional Analysis of Impediments to Fair Housing Choice also conducted stakeholder focus group meetings.
 During these meetings, refugees were identified as one of the hardest populations to house due to family size, lack of understanding of the system, language access, substandard housing conditions and fear of retaliation from landlords.
 The findings of the Regional Analysis of Impediments to Fair Housing Choice are discussed in more detail in the Assessment of Fair Housing Chapter.